solozabal/dio-heineken-bootcamp-refining-ecommerce-db/README.md

 WHERE P.Quantidade_Estoque < 50
 ORDER BY P.Quantidade_Estoque ASC;

--- 3. Análise de vendas por período e categoria
+-- 3. Sales analysis by period and category.
 SELECT
     DATE_FORMAT(Pe.Data_Pedido, '%Y-%m') AS Mes,
     C.Nome AS Categoria,